Learning

 23 Sing unto the Lord, all the earth; shew forth from day to day his salvation.

-our goal, “to learn to trust God with every area and aspect of our life.”
+So, what does this have to do with our goal, “to learn to trust God with every area and aspect of our life.”

 Let’s take a closer look:

-yesterday, today and forever (what he did back then, he’ll do it again)
+1) God is the same yesterday, today and forever (what he did back then, he’ll do it again)

-promise, he always fulfills his promise
+2) When God makes a promise, he always fulfills his promise

-God is trust
+3) God is trust worthy

-God, which is through obedience to his word, he moves on our behalf
+4) When we trust God, which is through obedience to his word, he moves on our behalf

 In the following chapters of Esther we’ll see how God moved for the Jews who trusted him.